dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 This example solves the known hard problem of
-`bin packing <https://en.wikipedia.org/wiki/Bin_packing_problem>`_ to demonstrate using Leap's hybrid :term:`CQM` solver on a constrained problem with binary variables.
+`bin packing <https://en.wikipedia.org/wiki/Bin_packing_problem>`_ to demonstrate using a `Leap <https://cloud.dwavesys.com/leap/>`_ hybrid :term:`CQM` solver on a constrained problem with binary variables.

-The bin-packing problem is to assign each item, :math:`i`, in a collection of items with differing weights, :math:`w_i`, to one of a number of bins, :math:`b_j`, with limited capacity, :math:`c`, in such a way as to minimize the number of bins used.
+The bin-packing problem is to pack into a number of bins of limited capacity, :math:`c`, a collection of items.
+Each item, :math:`i`, with weight, :math:`w_i`, should be assigned to bin, :math:`b_j`, in such a way as to minimize the number of bins used.

 Example Requirements
 ====================